jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 {.r-stretch}

 {{% note %}}
-We expanded on those metrics to show how your team can optimize through team structure, culture, and operational strategy, ensuring you’re maintaining a key ingredient in achieving success: developer happiness.
+We'll also talk a little bit about the optimization steps necessary - sometimes through culture, structure, and strategy - in order to make sure you're maintaining a key ingredient in achieving success: developer happiness.
 {{% /note %}}

 ---